lacanoid/datalink/docs/integrity.md

 To enable integrity checks set integrity to `SELECTIVE` for this column.
 One can change link control options for a column with an SQL UPDATE DATALINK.COLUMNS statement.
-Please note that currently only the super user can change column options.

     mydb=# update datalink.columns set integrity='SELECTIVE' where table_name='my_table';
     UPDATE 1